OpenTSDB/opentsdb.net/docs/source/user_guide/query/aggregators.rst

 The thick blue line with triangles is the an aggregation with the ``avg`` function of multiple time series as per the query ``start=1h-ago&m=avg:duration_seconds``.
 As we can see, the resulting time series has one data point at each timestamp of all the underlying time series it aggregates, and that data point is computed by taking the average of the values of all the time series at that timestamp.
 This is also true for the lonely data point of the squared-purple time series, that temporarily boosted the average until the next data point.

+..
+NOTE:: Aggregation functions return integer or double values based on the input data points.
+If both source values are integers in storage, the resulting calculations will be integers.
+This means any fractional values resulting from the computation will be lopped off, no rounding will occur.
+If either data point is a floating point value, the result will be a floating point.
+However if downsampling or rates are enabled, the result will always be a float.

 Downsampling
 ^^^^^^^^^^^^